mhorpheus/test/Engagement-Closeout.md

 	3. Send password to the client's primary point of contact using separate channel, eg. text message to a mobile phone (SMS/text message).
 2. Upload attachments to the Resilient IR ticket:
 	- final report in the source docx file,
-	- final report in encrypted PDF file,
+	- final report in password protected PDF file,
 	- text file called `pass.txt` containing password for final report in encrypted PDF,
 	- final version of ETS,
 	- if the Final Report referenced external documents these should be attached in their editable form and the form sent to the client (including password).